gustafe/aoc2022/README.md

 ### Day 12: Hill Climbing Algorithm

 Basic pathfinding.
-I really need to put these things into a library or somethnig.
+I really need to put these things into a library or something.

 Score: 2